 49 Pages Posted: 1 Nov 2016 Last revised: 8 Aug 2019

-A longstanding tradition of patrilocal marriage – living with the parents-in-law – affects every generation of Central Asian women and their choices regarding childbearing, employment and education.
-While anthropological evidence suggests that elder matriarchs (Queen Bees) play a key and often detrimental role in the lives of the junior women in their households, rigorous empirical studies are scarce.
-We use Tajikistan 2012 DHS data to explore the correlation between domestic violence and young married women’s living arrangements.
-Through a quasi-experimental study designed, we establish a positive and statistically significant treatment effect.
-Women who live with the in-law family are at least 24.6% more likely to experience emotional abuse committed by their husbands/partners.
-A similar effect does not emerge between physical violence, either severe or less severe, and a presence of the Queen Bee in the household.
+A longstanding tradition of patrilocal marriage – living in the husband’s natal household - affects every generation of Central Asian women and their choices regarding childbearing, employment and education.
+While anthropological evidence suggests that elder household members, especially the mother-in-law, play a key and often detrimental role in the lives of junior women in their households, empirical studies are scarce.
+We use Tajikistan 2012 Demographic and Health Survey (DHS) data to explore the correlation between domestic violence and daughters-in-law’s living arrangements.
+Controlling on observables, propensity score matching (PSM) technique yields a positive and statistically significant treatment effect.
+Women who live with the in-law family are at least 72% more likely to experience emotional abuse committed by their husbands.
+A similar treatment effect does not emerge between physical violence and the presence of parents-in-law in the household.

-Keywords: Domestic Violence; Queen Bee; Social Norms; Tradition; Patrilocal Marriage; Tajikistan
+Keywords: Domestic Violence; Social Norms; Tradition; Patrilocal Marriage; Tajikistan

 JEL Classification: Z13; J12; J16